 - I Have Your Wife: Westerland kidnaps Charlotte's brother Billy as leverage to get the Bells to sign the record contract.

 - Insult Backfire: When Westerland calls to say he's got Billy, Hannibal calls this behavior lower than before.
-Westerland answers that he's so low he could walk under an alligator's stomach.
+Westerland answers that he's so low he could "walk under a swamp alligator with my hat on."

 - I Shall Taunt You: Hannibal purposely irritates Westerland and spray-paints his shirt to get him to go after them personally, so that he will get caught along with his men.